-Even if you’re not out laying in it a shady garden allows you to spend more time tending to gardening tasks, without being in the direct path of overwhelming and harmful UVA rays.
+Even if you're not sunbathing, a shady garden allows you to spend more time tending to gardening tasks.
+So shade ideas benefit everyone in the family.

 Garden shade ideas